 It’s hard for me to pinpoint which area I specialise in, as my work varies depending on clients' needs.
 However, I would say that a high percentage of my work is helping people with back, neck and shoulder pain.
 Recently I completed my training for and qualified in Oncology & Lymphatic Drainage Massage.

-I offer a lovely selection of massage therapies at the Heeler Centre:-
+I offer a selection of massage therapies at The Heeler Centre:

 Advanced Clinical Massage